sergioB79/theForge/site/forge/content/forge/others/passed/tcp-ip.md

 SUBTITLE: Packets Across the Void, Trust Without Faces

+INFO:
+Explores the internet stack as a harsh but honest discipline of connection under uncertainty.
+Shows how reliability emerges from iterative attempts, acknowledgments, and visible consequences rather than guarantees.
+Frames fragmentation, loss, and latency as fundamental patterns for being together across distance.
+Connects protocol mechanics to moral architecture, negotiated trust, and shared constraints across all participants.

 The stack is not romantic, but it is merciless.
 TCP/IP is a rite disguised as plumbing: every connection a wager that someone, somewhere, will answer.
 It has no patience for ideal conditions; it was bred for loss, noise, collision.
 Its limits are plain—congestion, timeouts, dropped packets, misconfigured routes—but those failures are not hidden; they surface as absence, delay, and fracture that users must confront, not ignore.

 🔥 WHAT MAKES IT FORGE MATERIAL?